This post may contain affiliate links. Please see our disclosure policy.

-I used to be one of those "I only want grilled steak" people until I tried this flank steak recipe in the air fryer.
-Truly, I was shocked at how well it was cooked - could it be this?!
-I thought for sure I'd have to at least sear the meat first, but the air fryer cooks it to perfection.
-Do you miss out on grill marks?
-Yes, but it's a small price to pay for a recipe that's so easy.
+I used to be one of those “I only want grilled steak” people until I tried this recipe.
+Truly, I was shocked at how well it was cooked!
+I thought for sure I’d have to at least sear the meat first, but the air fryer cooks it to perfection.

-- It's easy to clean up, no scraping the grill or cleaning up splatter in your stove on the oven, just wash your air fryer insert.
+- Easy – It’s easy to clean up, no scraping the grill or cleaning up splatter on the oven or stove, just wash your air fryer insert.
+This recipe fits a gluten free and dairy free diet as well.

 Ingredients

-- Flank Steak - Flank steak is a leaner cut of meat that's good for grilling, but can be tough if overcooked or not cut properly.
+- Flank Steak – Flank steak is a leaner cut of meat that’s good for grilling, but can be tough if overcooked or not cut properly.
 A good marinade helps break down fibers, making the steak more tender.
-Also cutting against the grain into thinner slices can combat any toughness.
-It's usually a good price and less expensive than other types of steaks.
+Another great way to make it is slow cooker flank steak or instant pot steak tacos.
+Cutting against the grain into thinner slices can combat any toughness.
+It’s usually a good price and less expensive than other types of steaks.
 Skirt steak can be substituted and tends to have more fat.

-- Fresh Garlic - I recommend using fresh garlic over dried for a better flavor.
-Because the marinade only has 4 total ingredients, aside from salt and pepper, it needs a bold garlic flavor.
+- Fresh garlic – I recommend using fresh garlic over dried for a better flavor.
+Because the marinade only has few ingredients, it needs a bold garlic flavor.

 How to Air Fry Flank Steak

-- Allow the steak to rest, covered with foil, for at least 7-10 minutes before slicing.
-You want to slice "against the grain" so in the opposite direction of how the meat fibers are running.
-See last photo.
+Step 4: Allow the steak to rest, covered with foil, for at least 7-10 minutes before slicing.
+You want to slice “against the grain” so in the opposite direction of how the meat fibers are running.

-- Choose a good cut of flank steak - one that is preferrably cut that day or doesn't have large chunks of fat.
+- Choose a good cut of flank steak – one that is preferably cut that day or doesn’t have large chunks of fat.
 Skirt steak will also work for this recipe.

 - Medium to medium rare is the best temperature for this cut of steak so it’s not too dry and chewy.
 Your first round making this, choose a lower cook time, open the air fryer and test it with a meat thermometer.
 It should read 125-135 degrees F.